streamlit/docs/content/develop/tutorials/execution-flow/fragments/trigger-a-full-script-rerun-from-a-fragment.md

 # Trigger a full-script rerun from inside a fragment

 Streamlit lets you turn functions into [fragments](/develop/concepts/architecture/fragments), which can rerun independently from the full script.
 When a user interacts with a widget inside a fragment, only the fragment ruruns.
-Sometimes, you may want to trigger a full-script rerun form inside a fragment.
+Sometimes, you may want to trigger a full-script rerun from inside a fragment.
 To do this, call [`st.rerun`](/develop/api-reference/execution-flow/st.rerun) inside the fragment.

 ## Applied concepts

-- Use fragments to run a granular process separately from a related, coarser process.
+- Use a fragment conditionally rerun part or all of your app depending on user input.

 ## Prerequisites